PitoSantos/termux-minecraft-server/README.md

 # ANDROID MINECRAFT SERVER
 > Termux's official wiki: https://termux.dev/en/
 > To do this you will need Termux.
-You can get it on this repository (.apk file) or [here](https://f-droid.org/es/packages/com.termux/).
+You can get it [here](https://f-droid.org/es/packages/com.termux/).
 > Open the app and follow the steps below.
 ## 1. Setting up Ubuntu
 - Install Ubuntu by entering this script: